marcosotb/dbsd-dec-2022/README.md

 * Can be the same as Class Word or more descriptive such as, `photo of a person`.
 * If you are providing your own set of class images, then this prompt will be ignored.
 * If empty, defaults will be used.

+## Cell 3.
+Download / Convert Model & Set Model Path
+Use the first field to point to the HuggingFace repo `user/repo-name` format.
+If it is local (on your Google Drive), you can just point it to that location